nheron/droolsonboarding/gettingStarted/brms.md

 * Use of a file base repository versus the CMS used before : [git](https://git-scm.com/) We will explain all this in next part.

+There are now two flavors of business central : the BRMS (Business Rule Management System)  and the BPMS (Business Process Management System).

+The BPMS  contains the BRMS with all jbpm specific components :
+* Form Modeler to develop specific Human task User Interfaces
+* Process instance and task management : to run the processes from within the workbench and act on human tasks.
+We will see during this tutorial the BRMS part.

-The drools part itself now implements a new algorithm : PHREAK algorith (see [5.4 part of documentation](http://docs.jboss.org/drools/release/6.3.0.Final/drools-docs/html/ch05.html#PHREAK)).
+The drools core part itself now implements a new algorithm : PHREAK algorith (see [5.4 part of documentation](http://docs.jboss.org/drools/release/6.3.0.Final/drools-docs/html/ch05.html#PHREAK)).

+Before starting the tutorial, we shall go through a few concepts that will help to understand how to use and integrate the BRMS in a real project.

-## How version 5.x BRMS was working
+## How version 5.x BRMS was working and used in a project.